Datavisualiatie-UGent/project-dv24-7/docs/power_tougness_mana.md

 ## Power vs Toughness per Color per Mana Cost
 <div>
 Below, you can find a heat map showing the relation between power and toughness.
-You can select a color (or all colors) can be selected to see this data.
+You can select a color (or all colors, or colorless) to filter this data.
 Multiple colors can be selected to compare the data.
 Finally, it is possible to enable a mana cost slider.
 This then shows how mana cost factors in to the equation.
 By moving the slider, you can see how mana cost is directly proportional to power and toughness.
 </div>
 <br>
 <div>
-For example, we can see that white is a defenisve color, while red is more focused o attack.
-Green is a balanced color featuring cards with some of the highest power and toughness.
+For example, we can see that white is a defenisve color, while red is more focused on attack.
+Green is a balanced color featuring cards with some of the highest power and toughness values.
 </div>

 ```js